History of the Israeli intelligence community: Israel Beer Affair

 After Amos Manor was appointed Chief of Counterintelligence in 1953, the agency began to focus on espionage by the USSR and its allies.
 These efforts led to the exposure of a number of agents.
-Earlier, in 1950, three soldiers had been arrested on charges of spying for Poland; in 1956, a Soviet agent in the Foreign Ministry, Ze'ev Avni; and in 1960, a physics professor working for Czechoslovakian intelligence, Kurt Sitta.
+Earlier, in 1950, three soldiers had been arrested on charges of spying for Poland; in 1956, a Soviet agent in the Foreign Ministry, Ze'ev Avni; and in 1960, a physics professor working for Czechoslovak intelligence, Kurt Sitta.

 Isser Harel was suspicious of left-wingers in general and communists in particular, believing them to be potential agents of the USSR.
 The case of Colonel Israel Beer, a member of the Mapai party, showed that these fears were well founded.

 Colonel Beer was one of the most honored military men in Israel with many awards.
 He was a military advisor to Prime Minister David Ben-Gurion, served as chief historian of the Defense Ministry, and had access to secret archives.
 His arrest on April 1, 1961, was the result of eight years of surveillance by counterintelligence on Harel's orders.
 It turned out that Beer had been recruited in Vienna before coming to Israel and had passed many documents to Soviet intelligence, including a number of pages from Ben-Gurion's personal diary.
 This was Israel's first case of treason by such a high official.
 Beer was sentenced to 15 years in prison and died in prison on May 1, 1966.